mgechev/blog.mgechev.com/_drafts/dependency-injection-react-angular-element-injectors.md

 1. What if we have name collision with another token called `buffer-size`?
 2. How do we declare that given class accepts the `BUFFER_SIZE` size as dependency if it's not a type?

-We can handle the first problem by usig `OpaqueToken`.
+We can handle the first problem by using `OpaqueToken`.
 This way our `BUFFER_SIZE` definition will be:

 ```ts
 const BUFFER_SIZE = new OpaqueToken('BufferSize');